"He funded his own projects": US beatmaker Dro defends Wizkid's recent outbursts

 Dro shared that he made the move without any support from his record label.
 He noted that Wizkid was the one who was funding his projects, including paying for his studio time while trying to work with the major American studios.

-The American beatmaker noted that Afrobeats, as they used to, have evolved several times, and what Wizkid currently does is no longer what could be called Afrobeats.
+The American beatmaker noted that Afrobeats has evolved several times, and what Wizkid currently does is no longer what could be called Afrobeats.

-Lord Lamba set to launch a record label, calls for new talents as he goes on vacation, pictures trend

 Watch some excerpts from the conversation below: